TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/InTheFrontend/Introduction.rst

 Including a Rich Text Editor (RTE) in the frontend
 ==================================================

-When forms are added to a website it is sometimes desired to offer formatting options like bold, italic etc..
-Rich Text Editors offer here extensive options that are configurable for the individual needs.
+When you add forms to a website you might want to offer formatting options like bold, italic etc..
+Rich Text Editors offer extensive options that are configurable for individual needs.

-This chapter is aimed to give conceptual and technical information about the challenge to add a RTE on frontend-pages.
+This chapter outlines conceptual and technical information about adding an RTE on frontend pages.

 .. figure:: ../Images/RteBackend.png
    :alt: A RTE in the TYPO3 BE